Activity

 How can we trust them to be honest stewards of our data?

-lawsuit has been filed against Google that stems from investigations dating back to 2018 by Princeton University and the Associated Press.
+A lawsuit has been filed against Google that stems from investigations dating back to 2018 by Princeton University and the Associated Press.
 The lawsuit alleges that “Google falsely led consumers to believe that changing their account and device settings would allow customers to protect their privacy and control what personal data the company could access.
-The truth is that contrary to Google’s representations it continues to systematically surveil customers and profit from customer data.
+The truth is that contrary to Google’s representations it continues to systematically surveil customers and profit from customer data.”

 What else are these media giants doing that we haven’t figured out yet?
 How Bad is the Global Data Privacy Crisis?
 And you want them holding your information?
 I’m confused.